Please read the Lakeland District Soccer Association Parent/Guardian Code of Conduct, and have your children read the LDSA Player Code of Conduct.

 Coaches Clinics and Challenger Sports Technical Week

-COACHES, PLEASE COME TO THE PRACTICES run by Challenger Sports during the week of May 1-5, 2016.
-The current schedule is attached below.
+COACHES, PLEASE COME TO THE PRACTICES run by Challenger Sports during the week TBA for 2017.
 You are still required to help supervise your team and will likely pick up some great tips yourself!
 Please note that these are meant to be additional practices and that you should still run your team's regular practices.
 We will also be offering a coaches clinic from Challenger Sports on TBA from (time and location TBA).

 Please note that the Canadian Soccer Association has developed a new Long Term Player Development Program, and with it a series of new Coaching Coarses.
 Coaches, please read the LDSA Coach Code of Conduct.